BioSchemas/bioschemas.github.io/_newSpecs/LaboratoryProtocol.md

     name: isBasedOn
     sdo_desc: A resource that was used in the creation of this resource.
 This term can be repeated for multiple sources.
 For example, http://example.com/great-multiplication-intro.html.
+  - bsc_dec: ''
+    cardinality: MANY
+    controlled_vocab:
+      ontologies: []
+      terms: []
+    expected_type:
+    - CreativeWork
+    marginality: Recommended
+    name: isPartOf
+    sdo_desc: Indicates a CreativeWork that this CreativeWork is (in some sense) part of.
+  - bsc_dec: ''
+    cardinality: MANY
+    controlled_vocab:
+      ontologies: []
+      terms: []
+    expected_type:
+    - Text
+    marginality: Recommended
+    name: keywords
+    sdo_desc: Keywords or tags used to describe this content.
+Multiple entries in a keywords list are typically delimited by commas.
   Thing:
+  - bsc_dec: ''
+    cardinality: ONE
+    controlled_vocab:
+      ontologies:
+      - name: SmartProtocols (http
+        url: //bioportal.bioontology.org/ontologies/SP)
+      terms: []
+    expected_type:
+    - URL
+    marginality: Optional
+    name: additionalType
+    sdo_desc: An additional type for the item, typically used for adding more specific types from external vocabularies in microdata syntax.
+This is a relationship between something and a class that the thing is in.
+In RDFa syntax, it is better to use the native RDFa syntax - the 'typeof' attribute - for multiple types.
+      Schema.org tools may have only weaker understanding of extra types, in particular those defined externally.
   - bsc_dec: ''
     cardinality: ONE
     controlled_vocab: